BethanyEJohnson/Solitaire/README.md

 Task List:

 - Fix Deck cycle, when deck is flipped back over it starts from bottom card
-- Add logic to make cards stay when moved
+- Add logic to make cards fix in place after being movement
 - Add logic to be able to move multiple cards (when they are stacked on top of each other)
 - Add logic to stack cards in cache
 - Implement design patterns